asyagadz/arvato_customers_analysis/README.md

   - 01.01.-ag-cluster-classification.ipynb - all code and work is done within this notebook
 - src folder:
   - data:
-    - raw data - the raw files as downloaded from Udacity:
+    - raw data - the raw files as downloaded from Udacity, but are not presented in the current repository, because they are too big:

   --- Udacity_AZDIAS_052018.csv: Demographics data for the general population of Germany; 891 211 persons (rows) x 366 features (columns).<br>
   --- Udacity_CUSTOMERS_052018.csv: Demographics data for customers of a mail-order company; 191 652 persons (rows) x 369 features (columns).<br>